The Browne v Dunn Rule

-What is the Brown v Dunn rule?
+What is the Browne v Dunn rule?

-The rule established by Brown v Dunn is that when a witness is giving evidence and you intend to call evidence that contradicts them, you must put the substance of that contradictory evidence to the witness during cross-examination and give them the opportunity to comment on it.
+The rule established by Browne v Dunn is that when a witness is giving evidence and you intend to call evidence that contradicts them, you must put the substance of that contradictory evidence to the witness during cross-examination and give them the opportunity to comment on it.

 The rule is based on the principle that it is unfair to deny a witness the opportunity of explaining a point that will later be used to invite criticism or disbelief in their evidence.
 It is also in the interests of justice to put contrary evidence to a witness in order for any possible explanation of the contradiction to be put before the court.